juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 - mutation testing does not work with integration testing
 - class unit testing + mocking brings little value + cements the code (hard refactoring)
-- test pyramid -> test diamond -> back to test pyramid - when to use what?
+- test pyramid -> test diamond -> back to test pyramid—when to use what?
 - integration tests fits CRUDs, unit tests when there's logic
-- there are two types of tests - fast and slow
+- there are two types of tests—fast and slow
 - unit and integration tests alone are not enough -> e2e / contract testing / manual testing still needed
 - code coverage alone is dangerous!
-- test execution and time matters! (time budget etc)
+- test execution and time matters! (time budget etc.)
-- some tests can be shared in unit and integation tests (spock traits)
+- some tests can be shared in unit and integration tests (spock traits)
 - components should be responsible for logic (verbs) not for things (nouns)
 - observability is important
 - testing on production is also worth considering